Skip to content

 Signature:

-pub fn isNamed(self: *const Node) bool
+pub fn is_named(self: *const Node) bool

 Example:

-const result = instance.isNamed();
+const result = instance.is_named();

 Returns: bool